jbcodeforce/yarfba/docs/serverless/lambda.md

     * **Invoke phase** Lambda invokes the function handler.
 After the function runs to completion, Lambda prepares to handle another function invocation.
     * **Shutdown phase:** Lambda shuts down the runtime, alerts the extensions to let them stop cleanly, and then removes the environment.

 * The Lambda service is split into the control plane and the data plane.
 The control plane provides the management APIs (for example, `CreateFunction`, `UpdateFunctionCode`).
-The data plane is where Lambda's invoke API resides to invoke the Lambda functions.
+The data plane is where Lambda's API resides to invoke the Lambda functions.
 It is HA over multi AZs in same region.
-* Lambda Workers are bare metal Amazon EC2 AWS Nitro instances which are launched and managed by Lambda in a separate isolated AWS account which is not visible to customers.
-Each workers has one to many Firecraker microVMs.
+* Lambda Workers are bare metal Amazon EC2 Nitro instances which are launched and managed by Lambda in a separate isolated AWS account which is not visible to customers.
+Each workers has one to many [Firecraker microVMs](https://aws.amazon.com/blogs/aws/firecracker-lightweight-virtualization-for-serverless-computing/).
 There is no container engine.
-Container image is just for packaging as zip does.
+Container image is just for packaging the lambda code as zip does.

     ![](./diagrams/lambda-arch.drawio.png){width=1000}

-    * Synchronous calls for immediate response from the function, with errors returned to the caller.
+    * Synchronous calls is used for immediate function response, with potential errors returned to the caller.
 It may return throttles when we hit the concurrency limit.
     * Asynchronous calls return acknowledgement.
-Event invocation mode payloads are always queued for processing before invocation.
+Event payloads are always queued for processing before invocation.
 Internal SQS queue persists messages for up to 6 hours.
 Queued events are retrieved in batches by Lambda’s poller fleet.
 The poller fleet is a group of Amazon EC2 instances whose purpose is to process queued event invocations which have not yet been processed.
 When an event fails all processing attempts, it is discarded by Lambda.
 The dead letter queue (DLQ) feature allows sending unprocessed events from asynchronous invocations to an Amazon SQS queue or an Amazon SNS topic defined by the customer.
 Asynchronous processing should be more scalable.
     * Event source mapping is used to pull messages from different streaming sources and then synchronously calls the Lambda function.
 It reads using batching and send all the events as argument to the function.
 If the function returns an error for any of the messages in a batch, Lambda retries the whole batch of messages until processing succeeds or the messages expire.
 It supports error handling.
     * If the service is not available.
 Callers may queue the payload on client-side to retry.
 If the invoke service receives the payload, the service attempts to identify an available execution environment for the request and passes the payload to that execution environment to complete the invocation.
 It may lead to create this execution environment.